Navigating Career Choices After Class 10: The Dipstick Method

 Technology, AI, and automation are reshaping industries

-And yet, many parents are still searching for a definitive, risk-free career path.
+Yet, many parents are still searching for a definitive, risk-free career path.
+That certainty no longer exists.

 Introducing the Dipstick Method

+Instead of searching for the “perfect” decision, parents need a way to continuously check alignment.
 Think of this as a Dipstick Method—not a one-time decision tool, but a way to periodically assess whether your child is on a path that fits them.

 1. Interest Check — The Starting Point

-Ask your child:
+Begin by asking your child:

 What subjects do you genuinely enjoy?